NTGNL/Armata/README.md

 For later iterations i am planning for the script to install the required programs and dependencies itself and set the correct directory paths already for the user.

 ###### Disclaimer
-###### I am not responsible for any misuse of this script, if you set someones house on fire i had nothing to do with it, i just sold you the matches.
+###### I am not responsible for any misuse of this script.
+DO NOT use this script for any illegal activities.
+This script should be used for educational purposes only.

 ## Dependancies